Laurinerl/Motif_L1/README.md

 Returns a bed file containing the positions of all N in the file

+## Other comments

-> The folder named "Files" regroups the files obtained
+The folder named "Files" regroups the files obtained